About the Transplant Center at Rhode Island Hospital

 We have assembled one of the most skilled and experienced teams of transplant surgeons, nephrologists and specialists in the nation.

-The transplant program provides the full range of vital services close to home, eliminating extra trips to other hospitals for visits and follow-up care.
+The transplant program provides the full range of vital services close to home, including living kidney donation, eliminating extra trips to other hospitals for visits and follow-up care.
 Our transplant team emphasizes close consultation and cooperation with referring nephrologists and primary care physicians of transplant patient candidates as they progress from the initial evaluation to postoperative care and management.

 The Rhode Island Hospital transplant team has moved quickly to the forefront of clinical research in newer, more effective immunosuppressive agents and reduced immunosuppression protocols—research that improves transplant success, reduces the likelihood of rejection and enhances quality of life.